Raleigh Fine Arts Society

 - The artist may list up to two North Carolina galleries that represent him/her.

-The artist’s biographical information and artist’s statements should be submitted when the artist submits his/her entry in CaFÉ or no later than the final date for submitting entries to the Exhibition: January 8, 2020.
+The artist’s biographical information should be written IN THIRD PERSON when the artist submits his/her entry in CaFÉ or no later than the final date for submitting entries to the Exhibition: January 8, 2020.

 There will be no changes after this date.